idptools/goose/README.md

 ![GOOSE_LOGO_FULL](https://github.com/idptools/goose/blob/main/images/goose_logo_3.png)
 # GOOSE : Generate disOrdered prOtiens Specifying propErties

-## Last updated October 2025, latest version V0.2.5
+## Last updated May 2026, latest version V0.2.5

-### What's new (the highlights)?
+### Recent changes (the highlights)?
-#### October 2025 update:
+* Added ability to constrain sequence fractions in the SequenceOptimizer without having to add a property.
+* Launched a new Colab Notebook for making sequences with specific homotypic / heterotypic interactions -> [check it out!](https://colab.research.google.com/drive/1aJajo1IK66ApFSMwCCBumCZixlfshw7A?usp=sharing)
 * Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.
-* Cythonized the functionality for generating mutations in SequenceOptimizer (thanks Jeff!)
-* Improved speed of SequenceOptimizer and reduced memory usage
 * Changed minimum Python version to 3.9.

-#### September 2025 update:
-* Complete overhaul of the SequenceOptimizer architecture to add support for optimization of properties that have highly variably seensitivies and scales of values.
-* Complete overhaul to the SequenceOptimizer properties.
-Added functionality to set targets to be minimum, maximum, or exact values.
+* Added functionality to set targets to be minimum, maximum, or exact values in SequenceOptimizer
-* Introduction of numerous new SequenceOptimizer properties.
 * Added linear profiles of properties in SequenceOptimizer so you can optimize across sliding windows of values across a sequence.
-* Added the ability to optimize towards arbitrary vectors for linear profiles.
 * Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.
-* Update of demo notebooks in /demos to reflect changes in code.

 #### Available Demos